Game-of-whales/GOW-SDK-ANDROID/README.md

 ### Step 8 (push notifications)
-Add a receiver to send  information about notifications to your manifest and specify your [_Android Bundle Identifier_](http://www.gameofwhales.com/documentation/android-settings) instead _ANDROID_BUNDLE_IDENTIFIER_.
+Add a receiver to send  information about notifications to your manifest and specify your [_Android Bundle Identifier_](http://www.gameofwhales.com/documentation/android-settings) instead _APP_BUNDLE_.

 ```cs
      <receiver